asfadmin/hyp3-in-a-box/docs/_static/instance-processing.rst

 The part of the code which connects the science processing code to the rest of the HyP3 infrastructure.

-The ``hyp3_handler.py`` script is imported by the ``ec2/worker/hyp3_daemon.py`` script, which is part of the orchestration code and is process agnostic.
-This script uses the :ref:`hyp3_process` module to wrap processing functionality around the handler function and then starts a daemon to pull new jobs from an SQS Queue, run processing and push outputs to a SNS Topic.
+The ``hyp3_handler.py`` script is imported by the ``hyp3_process`` module, which is part of the orchestration code and is process agnostic.
+The :ref:`hyp3_process` module wraps processing functionality around the handler function and then starts a daemon to pull new jobs from an SQS Queue, run processing and push outputs to a SNS Topic.